cython/cython/docs/src/reference/compilation.rst

                      affects only modules found based on file names.
 Extension instances passed into :func:`cythonize` will not be changed.
 It is recommended to rather use the compiler directive ``# distutils: language = c++`` than this option.
-                     If you don't, Cython will print a message telling you to use the compiler directives.

     :param exclude_failures: For a broad 'try to compile' mode that ignores compilation failures and simply excludes the failed extensions,